 Take, for instance, if your spouse needed to provide bank information from a year ago, but the account has closed for six months or even a year.
 In this case, your spouse still must comply under the Mandatory Disclosures rule.
 Your spouse will need to request this information from the bank.

-All in all, Mandatory disclosures will allow you to obtain banking or financial information from the other spouse from many years ago, as long as it is available and is relevant to both parties’ divorce proceedings.
+Ultimately, these mandatory disclosures enable you to secure banking or financial information from your spouse from many years ago.
+This is possible as long as the information is available and relevant to your joint divorce proceedings.

-What happens if the other spouse does not want to cooperate?
+What if the other spouse refuses to cooperate?

-You will need to speak with your attorney to issue a “subpoena”.
-This subpoena would require the bank to provide the bank information that you need from your spouse within a certain time frame and several procedures.
+If your spouse is uncooperative, you need to consult with your attorney to issue a “subpoena.”
+This legal document compels the bank to provide the information from your spouse within a certain timeframe following several procedures.

 The legal process can get difficult, which is why we always recommend that you seek the assistance of counsel; or at least have a consultation.
 Schedule a consultation with one of our attorneys today to review the issues of your case, the legal options you may have, and certain rights that pertain to your unique situation.